tenzir/tenzir/web/docs/formats/parquet.md

 [snappy-docs]: https://google.github.io/snappy/

 :::info Why would I use this over the `compress` operator?
-The Parquet format offers more efficient compression for LZ4 and Zstd compared to the [`compress`](../operators/compress.md) operator.
+The Parquet format offers more efficient compression compared to the [`compress`](../operators/compress.md) operator.
 This is because it compresses the data column-by-column, leaving metadata that needs to be accessed frequently uncompressed.
 :::

 ### `--compression-level` (Printer)